kurtnheiss/kurtnheiss.github.io/dad_jokes_files/dad_jokes.md

 * `-H "Content-Type: application/json"`: This option sets the content type of the request header to JSON.
 It tells the server that the data being sent in the body is JSON formatted.
 * `--data '{"query": "{ joke { id, joke } }"}'`: This option specifies the data payload of the POST request.
 * `https://icanhazdadjoke.com/graphql`: This is the URL to which the `POST` request is being sent.
 It's a GraphQL endpoint hosted at `https://icanhazdadjoke.com`.

-After you have entered the curl command:
-1. `curl` sends an `HTTP POST` request to `https://icanhazdadjoke.com/graphql`.
-2. The body of the `POST` request contains the GraphQL query, specifying that you want to retrieve a joke with its ID, the joke text itself, and its permalink.
-3. The server processes the request, executes the GraphQL query, and returns the requested data.
-4. `curl` displays the response from the server in your terminal.
-This response is in JSON format, containing the requested joke data.

 Using the previous example of `R7UfaahVfFd` the format of your GraphQL request is:
 ```